 Two of our most senior, experienced and respected Dan Grades have stories and karate journeys both similar and parallel culminating in a recent red-letter day.

-In Bletchley club in 1997 Pam and Matthew Waterhouse started their karate journey with CFTS, persuaded to start karate by her Matthew's school friend, Michael, when they were still at primary school.
-In Pam’s own words “I found the first lesson baffling but intriguing.
+In Bletchley club, in 1997, Pam and Matthew Waterhouse started their karate journey with CFTS, persuaded to start karate by her Matthew's school friend, Michael, when they were still at primary school.
+In Pam’s own words: “I found the first lesson baffling but intriguing.
 I couldn't co-ordinate my arms and legs and had a very quiet, polite kiai”.
-However, after training many more sessions at Wolverton and Newport Pagnell as well as Bletchley she progressed though the grades attaining Shodan grading in October 2003 proving dedication and perseverance pays off.
+However, after training many more sessions at Wolverton and Newport Pagnell, as well as Bletchley, she progressed though the grades attaining Shodan grading in October 2003, proving dedication and perseverance pays off.

-After three and a half hours of gruelling examination a tired pair of karate-ka, Pam & Simon, nervously left the hall exhausted.
+After three and a half hours of gruelling examination a tired pair of karate-ka, Pam & Simon, nervously left the hall, exhausted.

 Renshi takes a great deal of pleasure and satisfaction seeing students develop and rise high through the ranks especially with two such loyal and supportive students of CFTS Shotokan karate.
-Many congratulations must go to both Pam & Simon on their achievement from Renshi, the executive and technical committees as well as all the other dan grades and students of CFTS.
+Many congratulations must go to both Pam and Simon on their achievement from Renshi, the executive and technical committees as well as all the other dan grades and students of CFTS.